jabellard/karmada/docs/proposals/karmada-operator/api-server-service-status/README.md

 ## Motivation

 When managing a Karmada instance, referencing its API server service (e.g., for creating an ingress resource) currently requires inferring the service name and exposed port from conventions.
-While service names follow a pattern, relying on this method is brittle since it depends on internal implementation details that may change.
+Relying on this method is brittle since it depends on internal implementation details that may change.

 By including the API server service information directly in the `KarmadaStatus` field, operators can directly reference the service name and exposed port, improving reliability and simplifying cluster management.